BlitzNoval/LocalMultiplayer/README.md

 Level Assets:

-All the sprites and tiles were created by Callum Freer.
+All the sprites and tiles were created and animated by Callum Freer.

 Inspiration for background style
 1 - Super Meat Boy - https://www.pluggedin.com/wp-content/uploads/2021/01/Super-Meat-Boy-Forever-WP.jpg